marmelab/react-admin/doc/4.0/TranslatableFields.md

 </TranslatableFields>
 ```

-By default, `<TranslatableFields>` will allow users to select the displayed locale using Material-ui tabs with the locale code as their labels.
+By default, `<TranslatableFields>` will allow users to select the displayed locale using MUI tabs with the locale code as their labels.

 You may override the tabs labels using translation keys following this format: `ra.locales.[locale_code]`.
 For instance, `ra.locales.en` or `ra.locales.fr`.